Bible Reading: Philippians 2

 The rightness of our mind towards life and all that is before us is to the extent that we tune our minds to Christ.
 We must be asking the Holy Spirit to help us think like Christ.

 Paul demonstrates how we come to think like Christ.
 We consider and meditate on Him, His life and His ways.
-Paul demonstrates that to the Philippians in the sixth to the eleventh verse of our reading.
+Paul demonstrates an example of this to the Philippians in the sixth to the eleventh verse of our reading.

 Do the same.
 What do you know about Christ, His life and His ways?
 Meditate on it.